ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/fields_to_artifacts/README.md

 ## Resilient server setup

 You must configure the following customizations to the Resilient server.
+Open the Customization Settings menu, then:

 ### Field Tooltips
+Open the Layouts tab.

-As described above, setting the Tooltip for each field that you want to be reflected in an artifact.
+As described above, set the Tooltip for each field that you want to be reflected in an artifact.
 Be sure that the Artifact Type you specify in the tooltip is valid, and that the field's values will be valid for that artifact type.
 For example,